 Supplies are the responsibility of the student.
 Supply lists will be available online one week prior to the start of classes and can be accessed by selecting the Syllabus link on the individual course page.

 Departmental Resale Programs

-Materials such as metals, clay, imaging lab output and other various tools must be purchased via a pre-paid computerized declining-balance card system while in studio.
-These card systems are managed by an outside vendor.
-Cash, check and credit cards are not accepted through the University's departmental resale programs.
-Beginning in the fall 2013 term, the University will be switching vendors for the pre-paid cards (from FreedomPay to eAccounts).
-The implementation of the new system will be outlined for students during class sessions over the fall term.
+Materials such as metals, clay, imaging lab output and other various tools must be purchased via a pre-paid computerized declining-balance card system called eAccounts while in studio.
+Instructions for how students access and add funds to their eAccounts will be outlined for students during the first day of class.

 Continuing Education students may use the library facilities (Albert M. Greenfield Library, Music Library and Visual Resources Collection) but do not have borrowing privileges.
 UArts CE Certificate Students with a current UArts Photo ID have borrowing privileges at all UArts libraries.
 For more details regarding UArts libraries visit library.uarts.edu.

 The Print Services’ Imaging Labs are the digital print centers at the University of the Arts.
 Imaging Labs provide UArts students, CE students, faculty and staff with highly personalized customer service in an all digital workshop.
 Download a PDF of the Imaging Labs brochure containing detailed information about services and prices below.